ashokpush/intelli1/README.md

-this is to cause merge conflict bbbbbbbbbbbb
+this dont know that to do here now